compulim/message-port-rpc/README.md

 ### What can be passed as arguments and return value?

 All arguments and return value will be send over the `MessagePort`.
-The values must be transferable using the [Structured Clone Algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) by the underlying `MessagePort`.
+The values must be [transferable object](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Transferable_objects) using the [Structured Clone Algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) by the underlying `MessagePort`.

 In other words, you cannot pass `function` or `class` as an argument or return value.